20 Japanese Stocks Involved in Robotics

 Yushin Precision Equipment (TYO:6482) develops take-out robots of injection molded plastic products, automated stock systems and labor-saving automation equipment.
 Take-out robots are tasked with removing the hardened plastic parts out of molds and transferring them to subsequent steps of the manufacturing process such as packaging.
 Here’s what they look like:

 These are really specialized robots and Yushin is a smaller company compared to others on this list with half a billion-dollar market cap.
 Might be worth digging in to see how (or if) they’ll be impacted by 3D printing technology.

 Japanese Stocks with Less Exposure to Robots

 The list also contained a slew of names that we wouldn’t consider to be pure-play, but that are worth looking at in order to understand all the players in the Japan robot space.
 Here are 15 more Japanese stocks that are dabbling in robotics:

 - Fujitsu (TYO:6702) is involved in numerous businesses connected to IT systems, software, infrastructure and process management & automation.
 There are a number of robots they’ve been developing ranging from Matey a retail helper in stock management to Mi-ro a surgery assistant.
 They’ve also dabbled in other concepts like humanoids and office delivery robots but these all seem to be novelties as opposed to anything with traction.
-Here’s a service robot they introduced about 12 years ago that doesn’t seem to have gone anywhere:

 - Hitachi (TYO:6501), similarly to Fujitsu, is a large conglomerate with a small robotics division.
 Their current $34 billion market cap operation gets most of the revenue from IT, telco, infrastructure and industrial systems.
 Like Fujitsu, their robotics activities are more interesting side-research than a fully-fledged commercial division though they’d have you believing differently: